zwiebert/tronferno-mcu/docs/CLI.md

 The built-in RTC of a shutter keeps track of day time, day of month, month of year,  day of week and dst yes/no. it does not know about leap-years or years at all.

+#### unknown options

+   Unknown options give a warning, but will not fail the command.

+#### common options

+  Common options are accepted by all commands.

+* mid=N   N is supposed to be an ID number.
+It will be part of the reply messages (reply@N: ...).
+The front-end should use this to check which reply belongs to wich command.